-Kimberly Palmucci is the author of the Purr-fectly series.
-She resides in New England with her husband, Dominick, and their cats, Meesta and Princess.
-Since adopting Meesta in 2011, Kimberly has been inspired to share a narrative of positivity about shelter pets and special pets.
+Kimberly Palmucci is the author of the Purr-fectly series, The Door to Fur-ever, and The Wormwood Mysteries.
+She resides in Connecticut with her husband, Dominick, their son, Cayden, and their cats, Meesta, Princess, Mayra, and Rosie.
+Since adopting Meesta in 2011, Kimberly has been inspired to share a positive narrative about shelter pets and special pets.
 Meesta is missing his back left leg; he is a three-legged cat, active, playful, and able in every way.
 His resilience, strength, and indomitable spirit inspired her mission to help animals and celebrate our differences.
 Regardless of where your story begins, who you are, or what makes you special and unique, everyone deserves a happy ending!

 Author Q & A